wikindx/wikindx/website/web/src/content/install/hosting-setup.md

 We can't cover all possible setups.
 We will restrict ourselves to examples taken from our own development configurations for a local install on a personal computer.

+We propose in the following configurations less secure parameters or very high values because we describe here a personal installation which will not be exposed to the Internet.
+We are more concerned with practicality than security.
+For security it would be better to have a restrictive approach where you only open features or add resources if they are necessary according to your situation.

 ## WinNMP on Windows

 [WinNMP](https://winnmp.wtriple.com) is really easy to use and come with a good documentation.
-Download the installer and install WinNMP at C:\WinNMP.
+Download the installer and install WinNMP at `C:\WinNMP`.
 After that just follow the section [How to create a new Project](https://winnmp.wtriple.com/howtos#How-to-create-a-new-Project) of its documentation.
 Once this step is completed, you could install Wikindx in the new virtual host, in `C:\WinNMP\WWW\wikindx` folder.

-We propose in the following configurations less secure parameters or very high values because we describe here a personal installation which will not be exposed to the Internet.
-We are more concerned with practicality than security.

 ### Virtual host Setup